Careers360 Logo

 1. Strong Attempt Strategy

-While knowing Top Mistakes to Avoid During JEE Main Attempt (Toppers Advice) is important, first learn to develop a strong attempt strategy by determining which section you will work on first, the amount of time you will spend on it, the order of your attempts within that section, where you will take breaks while working on that section and the sections in between each of them based on the amount of time you have available.
+While knowing Top Mistakes to Avoid During JEE Main Attempt (Toppers' Advice) is important, first learn to develop a strong attempt strategy by determining which section you will work on first, the amount of time you will spend on it, the order of your attempts within that section, and where you will take breaks while working on that section and the sections in between each of them based on the amount of time you have available.
 Your goal is to start working on the easiest questions first, build your confidence and speed, and avoid "guessing" based on "assumptions" to minimize your risk of negative marking.

 Common Mistakes Made by JEE Main Aspirants